searene/Anki-Addons/README.md

 Save data every time a card is added or reviewed, avoid losing data when anki or system crashes.

+## PurgeBrE

+This is a simple addon to remove the British pronunciation in the Longman DOCE 5th dictionary.

 # How to use it

 Put the respective `.py` file in your Anki addon folder and restart it.
 Some of these addons are uploaded to [ankiweb](https://ankiweb.net/shared/addons/), you can install them from there directly.